 The government released a draft bill last year as part of its failed marriage equality plebiscite.
 A Senate inquiry is looking at contentious exemptions in the bill.
 They would allow “ministers of religion, marriage celebrants and religious bodies and organisations” to refuse to conduct same-sex marriages.
 The inquiry is due to report by 13 February.

 LGBTI groups and the Law Council of Australia, among others, have told the inquiry the exemptions are discriminatory and go too far.

 But one supportive MP told Fairfax that compromises to allow religious exemptions would be necessary.

 “No one can have everything they want.
 But if the Parliament can agree on a compromise, that is a good thing,” they said.

 But others in the party have rejected the push altogether, with Coalition Senator Eric Abetz telling Fairfax: “The Prime Minister has made it crystal clear that the government’s position is for a plebiscite or nothing.”

-Labor Opposition Leader Bill Shorten also weighed in, tweeting: “Labor will work with all members of Parliament to secure marriage equality.
+Labor Opposition Leader Bill Shorten also weighed in.
+He tweeted: “Labor will work with all members of Parliament to secure marriage equality.
 Let’s just get it done.”

 — Bill Shorten (@billshortenmp) February 3, 2017

-Meanwhile, Australian Marriage Equality will on Sunday launch a new advertising campaign, which would include TV ads and billboards in locations such as Canberra Airport, greeting MPs arriving on Monday for the first week of Parliament.
+Meanwhile, Australian Marriage Equality will on Sunday launch a new advertising campaign.
+It will include TV ads.
+Also, billboards at Canberra Airport will greet MPs arriving on Monday for the first week of Parliament.